tendermint/liquidity/doc/client.md

 Implemented tx cli

-- [x]  `create-pool`   Create Liquidity pool with the specified pool-type, deposit-coins
+- [x] `create-pool` Create liquidity pool
-- [x]  `deposit`       Deposit submit to the batch of the Liquidity pool with the specified pool-id, deposit-coins
+- [x] `deposit` Deposit to the liquidity pool batch
-- [x]  `swap`          Swap offer submit to the batch to the Liquidity pool with the specified pool-id with offer-coin, order-price, etc
+- [x] `swap` Submit swap offer to the liquidity pool batch
-- [x]  `withdraw`      Withdraw submit to the batch from the Liquidity pool with the specified pool-id, pool-coin of the pool
+- [x] `withdraw` Submit withdraw to the liquidity pool batch

 Implemented query cli

 - [x] `batch` Query details of a liquidity pool batch of the pool
 - [x] `batches` Query for all liquidity pools batch
 - [x] `deposit` Query for the deposit message on the batch of the liquidity pool specified pool-id and msg-index
 - [x] `deposits` Query for all deposit messages on the batch of the liquidity pool specified pool-id
 - [x] `params` Query the current liquidity parameters information
 - [x] `pool` Query details of a liquidity pool
 - [x] `pools` Query for all liquidity pools
 - [x] `swap` Query for the swap message on the batch of the liquidity pool specified pool-id and msg-index
 - [x] `swaps` Query for all swap messages on the batch of the liquidity pool specified pool-id
 - [x] `withdraw` Query for the withdraw message on the batch of the liquidity pool specified pool-id and msg-index
 - [x] `withdraws` Query for all withdraw messages on the batch of the liquidity pool specified pool-id

 Progress REST/API

 - [x] liquidity query endpoints of REST api using grpc model
 - [x] broadcast txs using the new REST endpoint (via gRPC-gateway, beta1)

 ## Tx